 Currently, all supplies are at PAR level within each department, with additional supplies in our local warehouse.
-Should there be an influx of patients requiring PPE, we can transfer supplies intra-facility with one telephone call to either West Hills Hospital or Riverside Hospital and/or Far West Division.
-There is additional stockpile of supplies within Ventura County - using the mobile Disaster Supply Trailers which are housed at each hospital countywide.
+Should there be an influx of patients requiring PPE, we can transfer supplies intra-facility with one telephone call to either West Hills Hospital, Los Robles and/or Far West Division.
+There is additional stockpile of supplies within Riverside County - using the mobile Disaster Supply Trailers which are housed at each hospital countywide.